WeblateOrg/weblate/docs/usage.rst

 More different translations of one string in a project.
 This can also lead to inconsistencies in displayed checks.
-You can find other translations of this string on :guilabel:`Other locations` tab.
+You can find other translations of this string on :guilabel:`All locations` tab.